Kapil Sharma Controversy Continues! Here’s Why Ajay Devgn Might Not Come Back On TKSS…

 He further added as to why he might not go back on the show.
 Ajay said, "I can't say if I will go back on the show since many a times the shoot has been cancelled.
 There is no anger here because we have also heard that he has been unwell."

-It is also said that Kapil's behaviour has miffed Sony channel and they have warned him by sending a notice.
-Well, Kapil, it's high time you should mend your ways, else even your fans will start hating you for your doings!
+It is also said that Kapil's behaviour has miffed Sony and they have warned him by sending a notice.
+Well, Kapil, it's high time you mend your ways, else even your fans will start hating you for your doings!

 Also Read: Oh No, Not Again!
 Kapil Sharma Cancels Baadshaho Shoot; Ajay Devgn Vows Not To Come On TKSS Again!